vjovanov/actormig/actor-migration.md

     class MyActor extends Actor -> class MyActor extends StashingActor

-With this change code will not compile.
+After this change code will not compile.
 The `StashingActor` trait does not support `receive`/`receiveWithin` methods.
 These methods need to be replaced with usage of `react`/`reactWithin`.
 We present the transformation for two simplest scenarios: series of receives, and receive within a loop.
 For other scenarions users should devise a translation based on these two.